.jpg)

 English, Vietnamese

-Praised for his “exquisite playing” by Pulitzer Prize-winning composer Yehudi Wyner, violinist Chuong Vu has performed as a soloist, recitalist, and chamber music collaborator in North and South America, Europe, and Asia with repertoire ranging from early baroque to modern music.
+Praised for his “exquisite playing” by Pulitzer Prize-winning composer Yehudi Wyner, violinist Chuong Vu has performed as a soloist, recitalist, and chamber music collaborator in North and South America, Europe, and Asia, with repertoire ranging from early baroque to modern music.
 The Saigon Times writes that "Chuong Vu is an instrumentalist to treasure.
 Not only does he play with exquisite tone and superb technical virtuosity, but he also clearly loves the music, and loves playing it."

-Chuong Vu holds a bachelor and master degree from the University of Houston, a graduate artist certificate and doctorate from the University of North Texas.
-His principal teachers include Fredell Lack, Emanuel Borok, Philip Lewis, Albert Muenzer, Cynthia Roberts, Nguyen Anh Giang, and Bui Cong Thanh.
-He has performed in masterclasses given by Ruggiero Ricci, James Buswell, Charles Castleman, Victor Dachenko, Alex Kerr, Elmar Oliveira, Rachel Podger, William Preucil, Lucie Robert, Sylvia Rosenberg, Almita Vamos, and Karen Turtle, among others.
-A passionate teacher himself, Dr. Vu has cultivated a number of talented young students, some of whom recently were accepted into music programs at Indiana University, Eastman School of Music, University of North Texas, University of Houston, and Columbia University.
-His students have been prize-winners of national and international music competitions.
-Dr. Vu has held teaching positions at the University of North Texas and the University of Texas at Arlington.
-He has given masterclasses in the US, Brazil, Germany, Taiwan, and Vietnam.
-In 2019 he served as the Deputy Chair of the Organizing Committee and a jury member of the Vietnam International Music Competition for Violin and Chamber Music.
-In 2020 he was invited to join the pre-selection jury for the George Enescu International Competition (Romania).
+Chuong Vu holds a bachelor's and master's degree from the University of Houston, a graduate artist certificate and a doctorate from the University of North Texas.
+Dr. Vu has held teaching positions at the University of North Texas, the University of Texas at Arlington, and the Euro Arts Academy.
+His students have been prizewinners in national and international music competitions.
+He has given masterclasses in the US, Brazil, Germany, Kazakhstan, Poland, Taiwan, and Vietnam.
+In 2019, he served as the Deputy Chair of the Organizing Committee and a jury member of the Vietnam International Music Competition for Violin and Chamber Music.
+In 2020, he was invited to join the pre-selection jury for the George Enescu International Competition (Romania).
+In 2023, he served as a jury member for the X International Violin Competition "Astana-Violin" 'In Memory of David Oistrakh' (Kazakhstan).

-As the Artistic Director of the Vietnam Connection Music Festival and Artistic Advisor of the Vietnam International Music Competition, Dr. Vu is actively involved in the process of finding new sponsorship for the organizations, creating music programs to be performed at the festival, inviting international artists to the festival, and judging the competition.
+As the artistic director of the Vietnam Connection Music Festival and artistic advisor of the Vietnam International Music Competition, Dr. Vu is actively involved in the process of finding new sponsorship for the organizations, creating music programs to be performed at the festival, inviting international artists to the festival, and judging the competition.